Perfect Imperfection: Analysis

 Dukaj himself wrote that he set out to write "a space opera to end all space operas", but for this he had to create a scientifically plausible and challenging universe, thus creating a hard science fiction novel.

-One of many original twists in the book is the new language, such as new grammar and prefixes that try to describe the posthuman beings (somewhat reseembling the concept of gender-neutral language).
+One of many original twists in the book is the new language, such as new grammar and prefixes that try to describe the posthuman beings (somewhat resembling the concept of gender-neutral language).
+It has since entered Polish language as dukaisms.
 This language play also makes the book especially challenging for translators.
-(The book's translation to Russian was nominated for a Russian awards for best translations).
+(The book's translation to Russian was nominated for a Russian award for best translations).

 Gerard Ronge analyzed the philosophical message of the book, concluding that the novel "proposes a complete philosophical model of possible ways of imagining the future which is unique, yet fully coherent with the Enlightenment paradigm".

-Despite being published in 2004, the book was mostly written in 1998-2000, and as several reviewers noted, it bears resemblances to earlier style of Dukaj.
+Despite being published in 2004, the book was mostly written in 1998–2000, and as several reviewers noted, it bears resemblances to an earlier style of Dukaj.